Important Public Information – COVID-19

 Thank you for your support during this challenging time.

 Like all charities in these uncertain times Dougie Mac are concerned the impact the current situation will have on our income.
 We rely on 75% of annual income being generated from voluntary donations.
-As our local communities will be restricting movement we have taken the decision to cancel all upcoming hospice events including our 5K Run/Walk and Bike Ride.
-It is with a heavy heart that this decision has been made but the safety of our participants, staff and volunteers is of the upmost importance to us.
-We hope to bring you more fundraising opportunities later on in the year.
+As our local communities restricted movement earlier this year we took the decision to cancel all our scheduled hospice events including our 5K Run/Walk and Bike Ride.
+It was with a heavy heart that these decisions were made but the safety of our participants, staff and volunteers is of the upmost importance to us.
+Our new look fundraising event Step Out will take place in September, you can find out more here

 We are extremely grateful for all of the support we get from the local community whether that is from donations of time, money or services.
 However in this time of financial uncertainty we urge supporters who are able to, to support where they can.
 You can make a donation which would be gratefully received, especially if you could commit to a regular amount to provide us some certainty in the months ahead, even as a little as £3 month would make a real difference.